States Move To Tighten Medicaid Enrollment, Even Without A New Health Law

 "We commit to ushering in a new era for the federal and state Medicaid partnership where states have more freedom to design programs that meet the spectrum of diverse needs of their Medicaid population," wrote Health and Human Services Secretary Tom Price and Verma.

 Diane Rowland, executive vice president of the Kaiser Family Foundation, says many of the state proposals treat Medicaid as they do welfare programs.
 "You see work requirements.
-You see drug testing.
+You see drug-testing.
 You see things that would discourage people from enrolling," she says.
 "The other side is that a lot of people on Medicaid are already working.
 They just don't work in jobs that have health insurance."

 Charles Ornstein is a senior reporter at ProPublica, an independent nonprofit newsroom based in New York.

 Have you corresponded with a member of Congress or senator about the Affordable Care Act or proposals to repeal it?
 ProPublica would love to see the response you received.
-Please fill out their short form.
+Please fill out this short form.